laxdog/poloniexlendingbot/docs/market_analysis.rst

 analyseMaxAge
 '''''''''''''
-Option ``analyseMaxAge`` is the maximum duration to store market data.
+``analyseMaxAge`` is the maximum duration to store market data.
 Any data that is older that this number of seconds will be deleted from the DB.
 This delete runs periodically, so it is possible for the there to be data older than the specified age in the database, however it won't be there for long.

 configuration